hemant10-1995/hpdf-Task-3/README.md

  * Debugger PIN: 146-942-009
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

-10. Go to your Favourite Browser and copy/type the link as shown in command prompt.(Not Necessarily localhost:5000 always)
+11. All set ,Go to your Favourite Browser and copy/type the link as shown in command prompt.(Not Necessarily localhost:5000 always)

 Some sample Images are :
 This page for input